Skip to main content

 Consider Carb Manager if…

-• You're committed to a strict keto or low-carb diet and want recipe and meal-plan templates.
+• You're committed to keto or low-carb and want a deep recipe library.

-• You prefer manual database entry and portion sliders over photo input.
+• You prefer database entry over photos for full ingredient control.

 Bottom line

-If you're tracking carbs to manage diabetes, SNAQ is the more accurate, less-typing path.
-If you're tracking carbs to follow a keto plan, Carb Manager's recipe library has the edge.
+If you're tracking carbs to manage diabetes, SNAQ is the lower-friction path with the better evidence.
+If you're tracking carbs to follow a strict keto plan, Carb Manager's library has the edge.

 Published Clinical Evidence